-- Rupasinghe HP, Jackson CJ, Poysa V, Di Berado C, Bewley JD and Jenkinson J: Soyasapogenol A and B distribution in Soybean (Glycine max Merr) in relation to seed physiology, genetic variability and growing location, J Agric Food Chem, 2003; 51: 5888-5894.
+- Rupasinghe HP, Jackson CJ, Poysa V, Di Berado C, Bewley JD and Jenkinson J: Soyasapogenol A and B distribution in soybean (Glycine max Merr) about seed physiology, genetic variability and growing location.
+J Agric Food Chem 2003; 51: 5888-5894.

 How to cite this article:

 Joshi BC, Chauhan N, Sukanya and Uniyal S: Pharmacognostic and phytochemical evaluation of Nyctanthes arbor-tristis stem.
 Int J Pharmacognosy 2018; 5(6): 376-81. doi link: http://dx.doi.org/10.13040/IJPSR.0975-8232.IJP.5(6).376-81.

 This Journal licensed under a Creative Commons Attribution-Non-commercial-Share Alike 3.0 Unported License.